 Save Your billing units

-There are many other practices which help save billing units:
+There are many practices which help save billing units:

 Automated provisioning and configuration of your virtual machines helps save billing units.
 For example, you can tear down your unused virtual machines with automatic provisioning and configuration when you no longer need them.
 Later when you need them again, you can provision new virtual machines from scratch.
 Your data should always be stored on a volume, and virtual machines should be launched when you need computation done.